 MICT II is the second of four courses in advanced out-of-hospital emergency medical care leading to the opportunity to sit for the National Registry Examination for Paramedics.
 This course builds on the foundational knowledge developed in MICT I and covers advanced management of medical and trauma emergencies in the out-of-hospital environment.
 Much material will be covered rapidly, and emphasis is on organization, internalization, synthesis and application of the basic knowledge of the discipline in this 10-week course.
 Students demonstrate competency at motor skill performance, and extensive simulation practice is afforded.
 Students begin field observation with a paramedic ambulance crew and complete an Advanced Cardiac Life Support Course.
-24 hrs. avg. lecture/wk., 12 hrs. lab/field observation avg./wk.
+314 hrs. integrated lecture/lab/field experience.